jdpaton/Ecco/README.md

     --version                 Prints the version and exits
     --out-file <FILE PATH> If in listen mode, write all received data to this file

+### Pipe across the network

-As another example,you can send things to `stdin` and the client will stream it to the server:
+You can send things to `stdin` and the client will stream it to the server:

     $ ecco -l --out-file /data/backup/file.txt 9000

     $ cat file.txt | ecco --address backup-server.com 9000

+### Echo server

-And here's a simple TCP echo server with a one minute connection timeout:
+A simple TCP echo server with a one minute connection timeout, by default there is no socket timeout:

     $ ecco -l --echo --timeout 60000 9000

+### Port scanner

+You can also run a simple port scan by supplying a range of ports instead:

+    $ ecco -l --echo 9000

+The port scanner has a default timeout of two seconds for each port, modifiable with the `--timeout` argument (ms).

 ## Module usage